nanvel/blog/2017/11/trading.md

 ### Large volume traders

-There are institutions, whales, coordinated groups of traders, insiders.
+They are institutions, whales, coordinated groups of traders, insiders.

 A large amount of an asset under management causes trouble for them because they can not buy or sell at a specific price and fast.
 Large limit order in order book will show their intent and they don't want this.